Site Inspection Information

 All projects will be assessed in terms of the critical elements that need to be inspected and an inspection framework will be developed.
 The following inspections are normally made for most domestic extensions.

-Commencement - This first inspection allows you to meet and discuss your proposals with your Surveyor.
+Commencement - This first inspection allows you or your appointed agent/builder to meet and discuss the proposals with your Surveyor if you wish to do so.
 This is particularly important for Building Notice applications where no plans have been submitted for approval.
-Any fees paid are assessed and confirmed at this stage.
+Any fees paid can be assessed and confirmed at this stage.

 Excavations for Foundations - Allows ground conditions to be checked to ensure that the foundations are sufficient to carry the load of your proposals.
 This inspection must take place before the foundation concrete is poured.